vudash/vudash/docs/widgets/README.md

   }
 ```

-Note that `datasource` tells the widget how to get data, and is using a datasource plugin, which is documented in the [Plugins documentation](/#/plugins)
+Note that `datasource` tells the widget how to get data, and is using a datasource, which is documented in the [Datasources documentation](/#/datasources)

 #### Graphs
 This widget will graph data which is passed in as an array.

-This means that if your data-source resolves an array of numbers as data, the first number in the array
+This means that if your data-source resolves an array of numbers as data, the last number in the array
 will be shown as the statistic value, and a line graph will be drawn behind the widget using the remaining numbers.

 For example